apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/processing_data.md

 ## [](#converting-to-excel) Converting the dataset to Excel

 We promised that you won't need an Apify account for anything in this course, and it's true.
 You can use the skills learned in the [Save to CSV lesson]({{@link web_scraping_for_beginners/data_collection/save_to_csv.md}}) to save the dataset to a CSV.
 Just use the loading code from above, plug it in there and then open the CSV in Excel.
 However, we really want to show you this neat trick.
-It won't cost you anything, we promise, and it's a cool and fast way to convert datasets to any format.
+It won't cost you anything, and it's a cool and fast way to convert datasets to any format.

 ### [](#get-apify-token) Getting an Apify token